rubyforgood/casa/README.md

 If you have any troubles running tests, check out `.travis.yml` which is what makes the CI build run.

+**Mail**

+We are using [Letter Opener](https://github.com/ryanb/letter_opener) in development to receive mail.
+All emails sent in development should open in a new tab in the browser.

 ### Documentation

 There is a `doc` directory at the top level that includes [Architectural Decision Records](http://thinkrelevance.com/blog/2011/11/15/documenting-architecture-decisions) and entity relationship diagrams of various models.